energywebfoundation/ssi/apps/vc-api/docs/example-exchange-definitions/one-presentation-one-issuance-exchange.md

 Sample Exchange Definition for a presentation and issuance.

-Use case:

-1. The Holder is required to present an issued VC (PermanentResidentCard) to the Issuer to obtain another VC.
+Use case: The Holder is required to present an issued VC (PermanentResidentCard) to the Issuer to obtain another VC.

-`PresentationDefinition` exchange-definition :

 ```json
 {